lakshmi2688/lakshmi2688.github.io/_posts/2022-12-05-Multi-class-classification-Deep-Learning.md

 - $\alpha$ is the learning rate
 - $\varepsilon$ is a very small number to avoid dividing by zero

-Initialize the Adam variables $v, s$ which keep track of the past information.
-The variables $v, s$ are python dictionaries that need to be initialized with arrays of zeros.
+Initialize the Adam variables $v, s$ which keep track of the past information.The variables $v, s$ are python dictionaries that need to be initialized with arrays of zeros.
 Their keys are the same as for `grads`, that is: for $l = 1, ..., L$:

 ```python